telefonicaid/fiware-cloto/doc/open_spec.rst

    52415800-8b69-11e0-9b19-734f6af67565.
 -  **condition** is the key whose value is the description of the scalability rule associated to this server.
-It could be one or more than one and the format of this rule is the following:
+It could be one or more than one.
+You can find an example condition at the end of this document.
 -  **action** is the key whose value represents the action to take over the server.
 Its values are up and down.
 -  **ruleId** is the key that represents the id of the rule, following